hrishi-008/create-docker-image/README.md

-# Title: Building Docker Images with Dockerfile: A Step-by-Step Guide
+# Building Docker Images with Dockerfile: A Step-by-Step Guide

+SCROLL TO BOTTOM TO SEE MY FILE TREE AND CODE !

 In today's rapidly evolving software development landscape, Docker has emerged as a powerful tool for containerization, enabling developers to package their applications and dependencies into lightweight, portable containers.
 One of the key components of Docker is the Dockerfile, a text file that contains instructions for building Docker images.
 In this blog post, we'll walk through the process of creating a Docker image using a Dockerfile, along with necessary code snippets and commands.